SOlaCoder005/coca-women-wellness/README.md

 Please find below a list of all the technologies that have been used to help build this website.
 -	[Adobe Creative Cloud](https://www.adobe.com/uk/creativecloud.html): Specifically, I used the applications - Illustrator (AI), Photoshop (PS) and InDesign (InD) to create the website log.
 In more detail AI was used to create the design (from my hand drawing), PS used to help design my logo for the website and also select specific colour values that form the colour scheme of the website.
 Lastly, InD was used to apply and align the ‘Coca Women Wellness’ name to the logo once it was created in AI.
+-	[Bootstrap](https://getbootstrap.com/): Provided useful components that assisted my site’s functionality (e.g. responsive navigation menu).
 -	[Cite This for Me](https://www.citethisforme.com/): This was primarily used to cite the websites and resources I referred to help build the site.
+-   [Dillinger](https://dillinger.io/): An extremely useful markdown complier tool that allows you to check your code is formatted correctly on the README.md file.
+-   [Font Awesome](https://fontawesome.com/) - While the site hosts a number of resources, most of the icons used on the live site has been sourced from Font Awesome.
+-	[GitHub](https://github.com/): A version control software that can has both desktop and online platforms.
+-   [GitPod](https://www.gitpod.io/): An IDE that can be used online and locally on your desktop.
 -	[Google Drive](https://drive.google.com/): This was mainly used to backup my repo once saved to my local drive.
 -   [Google Fonts](https://fonts.google.com/): This platform was used to select and import the deired font into my source code.
+-   [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/): This has been used to check the quality of my CSS code and ensures it passes coding standards.
+-   [Pexels](https://www.pexels.com/) - Aside from the CWW logo, some of the photos included on the live website has been sourced from Pexels.
+Pexels provides royalty-free stock images.
+-   [Pixabay](https://pixabay.com/) - Aside from the CWW logo, some of the photos included on the live website has been sourced from Pixabay.
+Pexels provides royalty-free stock images.
--	[Pinterest]( https://www.pinterest.co.uk/feli_fierce/cww_website_colourtheme/): An application where I collated visuals for my mood board for the website’s colour schemes (include live link to board).
+-   [Pinterest](https://www.pinterest.co.uk/feli_fierce/cww_website_colourtheme/): An application where I collated visuals for my mood board for the website’s colour schemes (include live link to board).
--	[Youtube]( https://www.youtube.com/): Referred to for useful coding and UXD tips and tutorials.
--	[Bootstrap.com]( https://getbootstrap.com/): Provided useful components that assisted my site’s functionality (e.g. responsive navigation menu).
--	[VSCode]( https://code.visualstudio.com/): An open source IDE that can be used online and locally on your desktop.
--	[GitPod]( https://www.gitpod.io/): An IDE that can be used online and locally on your desktop.
--	[GitHub]( https://github.com/): A version control software that can has both desktop and online platforms.
--	[Dillinger](https://dillinger.io/): An extremely useful markdown complier tool that allows you to check your code is formatted correctly on the README.md file.
 -   [Responsively](https://responsively.app/download): Web Browser that allows you to check the degree to which you website is responsive on various device sizes and screen orientations.
+-	[VSCode](https://code.visualstudio.com/): An open source IDE that can be used online and locally on your desktop.
 -   [W3C Validator](https://validator.w3.org/): This has been used to check the quality of my HTML code and ensures it passes coding standards.
-- [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/): This has been used to check the quality of my CSS code and ensures it passes coding standards.
+-   [Youtube](https://www.youtube.com/): Referred to for useful coding and UXD tips and tutorials.

 ## Section 5: JQuery